mariotlemes/non3GPP-WiFi/README.md

 7) AMF selects an AUSF to authenticate the UE based on SUCI or SUPI.
 The AUSF further selects a Unified Data Management (UDM) to obtain authentication data and executes the EAP-AKA’/5G-AKA authentication with the UE.

-8) After successful authentication, the AUSF sends the EAP Success Security anchor key (SEAF key) to AMF which derives the NAS security keys and N3IWF security key.
+8) After successful authentication, the AUSF sends the EAP Success Security Anchor key (SEAF key) to AMF which derives the NAS security keys and N3IWF security key.

 9) AMF encapsulates the EAP-Success received from AUSF within the NAS Security Mode Command message and sends it to the UE to activate NAS security.